hbgroca/DBPDevelop.DBP_Player/README.md

 - Zero configuration needed

 ## Installation
-1. Download the latest release
+1. Download the latest release from the "Builds" folder
 2. Extract the files
 3. Run DBP_Player.exe